mattlean/lean-js-app-starter/docs/developing/docker-environments.md

 docker compose build --no-cache
 ```

+This will build a new image which you can then produce containers from using `docker compose up`.

 #### Changes to my code are not being seen by nodemon or webpack when they are running in a container.

 Some machines run into issues with watching files in Docker containers.

 To resolve this issue with nodemon, pass the `--legacy-watch` (or `-L`) flag whenever it is run.
-It is most likely that you will most likely need to update your `dev` `package.json` script with it.
+It is likely that you will need to update your `dev` `package.json` script with it.
 For more information on this, refer to the ["Application isn't restarting" in the nodemon README](https://github.com/remy/nodemon?tab=readme-ov-file#application-isnt-restarting).

 To resolve this issue with webpack, set the `watchOptions.poll` option in a webpack configuration file.
 For more information on this, refer to the ["Watch and WatchOptions" page in the webpack docs](https://webpack.js.org/configuration/watch/#watchoptionspoll).